Insider Threats & Workplace Collaboration Platforms

 Today, nearly all organizations monitor employee email communications with some sort of data loss prevention (DLP) solution.
 In fact, as of April 2017, 78% of major companies now monitor employees’ use of email, internet, or phone.
 It’s time now to add a monitoring and compliance solution created specifically for the unique ecosystem of digital collaboration.

-Aware by Wiretap’s AI-driven technology analyzes workplace communication content and file shares, delivering a real-time solution for understanding content and information sharing.
+Aware’s AI-driven technology analyzes workplace communication content and file shares, delivering a real-time solution for understanding content and information sharing.

 Leaders can configure custom actions based on instances of shared content and if they see an issue, they can investigate — bias free.
 With shared content monitoring functionality, the team can also pull relevant messages and leverage additional context to identify the root of the insider threat.